HarfangLab EPPProfessional Firewall

 - Direction (inbound, outbound, or both),

-- Remote host, i.e. the remote endpoint concerned by the connection with the protected endpoint (unique IP address / range / CIDR, or FQDN and/or port).
+- Remote host, i.e. the remote endpoint concerned by the connection with the protected endpoint (single IP address / range / CIDR, or FQDN and/or port).

 These firewall policies are then associated with endpoint policies, unifying all configuration elements in the console.